hilkojj/dibidab-engine/readme.md

 ## Lua Scripting
-I hate it when I have to recompile my game everytime I change a variable or a little bit of game logic.
+I hate it when I have to recompile my game every time I change a variable or a little bit of game logic.
 It slows down development a lot*.

 So with this game engine you can create and update your entity's components inside a (live-reloadable) Lua script!